saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 Once you are sure that you are able to run tests in parallel (you should have less tests than your concurrency limit), you can run your tests.
 If you send more jobs than your concurrency limit, Sauce Labs will queue the excess and run them as the initial batch of jobs finish.

-Run` maven clean test -Dhost=saucelabs `and visit the [Sauce Labs Dashboard ](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link)while your tests are running.
+Run `mvn clean test -Dhost=saucelabs` and visit the [Sauce Labs Dashboard ](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link)while your tests are running.
 You should see more than one test running at the same time, and notice that your test suite as a whole runs more quickly!
 You can see the completed code [here](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/javascript/Mod5/5.04).

 <img src="assets/5.04H.png" alt="Concurrent tests running" width="650"/>